 One of my favorite things to do with my mom when I was younger was to cook and bake.
-I feel like I subconsciously made a lot of the recipes on my blog in a way that was not only easier for people with a normal level of cooking skill to accomplish, but also things that could be fun to do with their family/kiddos!
-Below I’ve created a list of awesome recipes compiled from my blog and how to make them even more kid friendly!
+I feel like I subconsciously made a lot of the recipes on my blog in a way that was not only easier for people with a normal level of cooking skill to accomplish but also things that could be fun to do with their family/kiddos!
+Below I’ve created a list of awesome recipes compiled from my blog and how to make them, even more, kid-friendly!

 Ideas for Baking/Dessert Recipes:

-This has to be in my top two favorite of all the ones I’ve chosen below.
+This has to be in my top two favorites of all the ones I’ve chosen below.
 These recipes were looked over by my favorite judges, my little cousins (I have about eight in total, some you’ll see in the picks below!), who also have gotten more into cooking, being at home so much lately.
 They love cookies and have made anything from those cupcake cones (something I haven’t even attempted yet) to tie-dye cakes!

 - This is actually the *most popular* baking recipe on my blog (#humblebrag) and is so super easy to make in under 15 mins!
 Kids can help with stirring, dumping ingredients in, etc.